 Pushback From Leadership

 This is a fun one.
-Sometimes, action items identified in the retrospective impact members outside of the production team.
-Whoever is owning that item should be working with leadership to develop a conversation around the suggestion and detail ways to make the requested change.
-It is possible, however, that leadership will be resistant to the suggestion.
+Sometimes, action items identified in the retrospective impact members outside of the Scrum team.
+Whoever is owning that item should be working with leadership to develop a conversation around the suggestion and agree on a detailed way to make the requested change.
+It is possible, however, that leadership will be resistant to the proposed course of action.

-1. If Run Well, What Can A Sprint Retrospectives Provide You?
+1. If Run Well, What Can A Sprint Retrospective Provide You?

 - Takeaways on how to improve my personal process and/or role, as well as an opportunity to voice potential team-wide process improvements, have conversations around how to be better as a team, and how to better engage with our clients in the future (Design)